tonethar/IGME-330-Spring-2021/weekly/week-01B-notes.md

 - Welcome to day 2!
 - First we'll see if there are any questions about the Technobabble HW, and take a peek at a few submissions
-- Then we will continue our review of basic JavaScript and the DOM, and cover the material in the third and 4th videos from last time:
+- Then we will continue our review of basic JavaScript and the DOM, and cover the material in the 3rd and 4th videos from last time:
   - see the [Week 1A - JS review notes](week-01A-notes.md#js-review-notes)
   - and [Week 1A - JS review videos](week-01A-notes.md#js-review-video-links)
   - if we don't get to cover all of this material during the class time, you are expected to get this material by watching the video links at the bottom of this page